UniversalDependencies/docs/treebanks/en_gentle/index.md

 </ul>

 <ul>
-<li>This corpus contains 42 lemmas tagged as pronouns (PRON): I, anyone, anything, everyone, everything, he, her, himself, his, interesting, it, its, itself, my, myself, nothing, one, our, ourselves, she, somebody, someone, something, that, thee, their, themselves, there, they, this, thou, thy, we, what, whatever, which, who, whoever, whose, you, your, yourself</li>
+<li>This corpus contains 41 lemmas tagged as pronouns (PRON): I, anyone, anything, everyone, everything, he, her, himself, his, interesting, it, its, itself, my, myself, nothing, one, our, ourselves, she, somebody, someone, something, that, their, themselves, there, they, this, thou, thy, we, what, whatever, which, who, whoever, whose, you, your, yourself</li>
 </ul>

 <ul>